-For those 50-60% of adult horses with low egg counts (200 eggs per gram or less), twice yearly deworming with an ivermectin-praziquantel product is sufficient.
+For those 50-60% of adult horses with low egg counts (200 eggs per gram or less), twice yearly deworming, once in the spring with an ivermectin product and again in the fall with an ivermectin-praziquantel product.
 The main reason we recommend treating these horses is that tapeworms will not show up on fecal egg counts.
 Praziquantel is effective against tapeworms.

 For the 25% of horses that shed a moderate amount of eggs, 3-4 treatments per year are recommended.